Shadowtag00/MLOPS-Project1/README.md

 ```
 http://localhost:5000
 ```
+The MLFlow interface give a fantastic overview of all of the data and metrics of our program.
+All of the data is perfectly organized and easy to read.
+Having the abilty to organize the data by run and experiment helped us fine tune our models.
 ### Scikit-Learn
 We use scikit-learn for the models in this assignment.
 It is automatically installed by docker or can be installed using the command below:
 ```